Evercoder/culori/docs/color-spaces.md

 title: Color Spaces
 ---

-This is an overview of the color spaces built into culori, listing their channels and expected ranges.
+This is an overview of the color spaces built into Culori, listing their channels and expected ranges.

 <details>
 <summary>A note on terminology</summary>

-## A note on terminology

 A [color model](https://en.wikipedia.org/wiki/Color_model) is a way to describe colors along certain dimensions.
 RGB, for example, is a color model: color is expressed as a combination of red, green and blue.